-· Adhered to good corporate governance, compliance with human and labour rights, protection of the environment and prevention of bribery and corruption.
+• Adhered to good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.

-The Fund/Sub-Fund met this characteristic by assessing the extent to which the investee companies act in accordance with relevant legislation and internationally recognised standards: the OECD Guidelines for Multinational Enterprises, the UN Principles for Business and Human Rights and the UN Global Compact.
+The Fund/Sub-Fund met this characteristic by assessing the extent to which the investee companies act in accordance with relevant legislation and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Principles for Business and Human Rights and the UN Global Compact.